sc0v0ne/LearnAI/ml/performance_metrics.md

 There are several standard methods to evaluate the performance of ML models.
 In fact, scikit-learn has a plethora of functions for computing performance metrics in the `sklearn.metrics` library.

+In AI, scoring functions such as MSE are used for three main purposes:

+- Performance evaluation: How well is the model doing?
+- Model optimization: Which model gets closest to our datapoints?
+- Statistical decision-making: Does the model pass the hypothesis testing criteria?

 ## Performance Metrics For Classification